vaib-dev/Courses/7-scrum-master-role/2-scrum-master.md

 ## Scrum Master Focus Areas

-Scrum Master has four focus points: This is divided into two parts, first part is called as Team Coaching, which is focused on (1) The Development team and (2) Product Owner.
+SM has four focus points: This is divided into two parts, first part is called as Team Coaching, which is focused on (1) The Development team and (2) Product Owner.
 The second part is called as System's coaching which focuses on (3) Organisation and (4) Development Practices.

 <p align="center"> <img width="" height="" src="https://user-images.githubusercontent.com/63605352/90793093-96a89f00-e30b-11ea-8dae-08e9dc0ba567.png"></p>